Dantalia/downloader/README.md

 4. Verify if downloadable file has already exist (need to fix it)

-5. May be it's better to user channels for file instead of RAF (investigate it)
+5. May be it's better to use channels for file instead of RAF (investigate it)